LukeThornton92/string_theory/README.md

 ## Products

-The products pages are a real highlight of the site, all images and item cards are fully responisve with full filtering.
+The products pages are a real highlight of the site, all images and item cards are fully responsive with full filtering.

 In the images below I prove that I have successfully covered the following user stories:
 <br>